 When I planned my trip to Nova Scotia, I knew I had one main destination in mind: Cape Breton.
 Cape Breton is an island situated in the east part of Canada’s Atlantic province Nova Scotia.
-It is known to be one of the world’s best road trips and places to live.
+It is known to be one of the best road trips in the world and places to live.
 It is home to a breathtaking natural landscape, stunning coastal views, and highland scenery.
 There are many historical sites, beautiful hiking trails, and a rich history, and regional culture – be it Celtic, Acadian, or Aboriginal.

 I spent three days in Cape Breton road tripping through the Cabot Trail and enjoying island scenery and hospitality.
 Even though I did not finish driving around Cabot Trail, I had an excellent trip to Cape Breton Highlands National Park and Baddeck.
 If you are planning on visiting Canada’s Atlantic province, be sure to visit Cape Breton.

 Cape Breton has 3,981 square miles in landmass, and it connects mainland Nova Scotia via Causo Causeway.
 The main landscapes in Cape Breton are rocky shores, forests, valleys, mountains, oceans, waterfalls, and farm fields.
 The northern part of the island is where Cape Breton Highlands National Park is located.
 Cape Breton Highlands National Park encircles the forested plateau coastal perimeter and it is believed to be the most beautiful part of the island.
 The stunning coastal views exist at every twist and turn, and it has many stunning trails and observation platforms where you can see cliffs towering over the oceans.